Siddarthsangavi/Dev-Store/README.md

 ## Usage

-1. Click the Dev Store icon in the activity bar to open the sidebar
+1. Open the Dev Store view from the activity bar.
-2. Click the "+" button to create a new section for your repository
-3. Select a section and click the "+" button to add a command
-4. Use the inline buttons to:
-   - Edit items (pencil icon)
-   - Delete items (trash icon)
-   - Copy commands (copy icon)
-   - Run commands in terminal (terminal icon)
-   - Add commands to terminal (plus icon)
+2. Add sections and commands as needed.
+3. Use the context menu to edit, delete, or copy commands.
+4. **New:** Add commands to the status bar for quick access by clicking the "Add to Terminal" option.

 ### Terminal Icons